Student Loans 101: What Does Forbearance Mean?

 Some lenders may offer to break the lump sum mentioned in the previous section down into smaller monthly payments for a set term.
 While this can help lessen the immediate financial blow, it could still result in a significant short-term monthly payment increase.

-How can forbearance hurt your credit history?
+Does forbearance hurt your credit score?

 Here's how forbearance could indirectly damage your credit.